tahani319/DS_ML_HousePrices/README.md

 #### **Description:**

-This is a repository of my data science machine learning project is part of immersive data science course with Misk Academy.
+This is a repository of my data science machine learning project that I worked on as part of immersive data science course with Misk Academy.

-my main goal is to build model to predict house price depending on their features. i use in this project some of algorithims and methods I have learned throught the course:
+my main goal is to build model to predict house price depending on their features.
+I used in this project some of algorithims and methods I have learned throughout the course:

 * EDA
 * data visualization
-* Feature Engineering
+* Features Engineering
 * Linear regression
 * Priciple components regression
 * partial least square regression